Sir Bernard Docker

 At his father’s behest he trained and gained experience in engineering at the Metropolitan Carriage Wagon and Finance Co.
 Ltd in Birmingham.
-Bernard Docker was put in control of the production of tanks for the war effort (WWI) – the company built 85% of the tanks that took part in the 1914-18 campaign and he was knighted as a reward.
+Bernard Docker was put in control of the production of tanks for the war effort (WWI) – the company built over 80% of the tanks that took part in the 1914-18 campaign.
 Dudley Docker put Bernard on the board in 1918 aged only 22.

 In 1920 he made a business trip to South America and soon after his return became the Deputy Chairman of the Metropolitan Carriage Company.

 In April 1933 he married his first wife, British actress Jeanne Stuart (née Ivy Sweet), but his father’s control streak raised its head again.
 In September the couple went to stay with Dudley for a shooting holiday in Scotland and part way through Jeanne announced she had to return to London.
 Dudley did not trust her and had her followed by private detectives who compiled a dossier proving she was having an affair with actor David Hutcheson.
 The couple separated and were divorced in June 1934.